 - Run the Setup as explained in the 'INSTALL.txt' file.
 Be sure to choose "Mirror Server". - Send the resulting sitebndl.zip to the Handle System Administrator.
-The HSA will add the replication public key value (replpub.bin) to your prefix, typically at index 301 (or a different index if 301 is already in use).
-You will be notified when the change has been made. - Modify the mirror's config.dct: - o server\admins, as described in the 'INSTALL.txt' file - this\server\id (if more than 1 server in HS SITE) - replication\authentication ("privatekey:index:handle") - Add the replication authentication handle to the primary server's replication\admins group. - When the Handle System Administrator notifies you that your prefix has been updated, start the mirror server, and restart the primary server so that it will recognize the replication handle.
+Setting up a mirror server will have created a replication key pair (replpub.bin and replpriv.bin) in the server directory.
+The sitebndl.zip includes the replpub.bin.
+The HSA will add the replication public key value (replpub.bin) to your prefix handle, typically at index 301 (or a different index if 301 is already in use).
+You will be notified when the change has been made.
+This is the mirror server's replication identity. - Modify the mirror's config.dct: - o server_admins, as described in the 'INSTALL.txt' file - o this_server_id (if more than 1 server in HS SITE) - o replication_authentication ("privatekey:index:handle") The is the mirror server's replication identity. - Edit the primary server's config.dct by adding the replication authentication handle to the primary server's replication_admins group. - When the Handle System Administrator notifies you that your prefix has been updated, start the mirror server, and restart the primary server so that it will recognize the replication handle.
 If you do not see handles being replicated immediately, or see errors in the log, contact the HSA for assistance, because once the mirror's site info has been added to your prefix, clients will attempt to use it to resolve handles.